graphql-nexus/nexus/docs/getting-started.md

 `GQLiteral` breaks slightly from this convention, and instead assumes by all fields are "non-null" unless otherwise specified with a `nullable` option set to `true`.
 It also assumes all arguments are nullable unless `required` is set to true.

-The rationale being that for most applications, the case of returning `null` to mask errors and still properly handle this partial response is exceptional, and should be handled as such by manually defining these places where the schema could break in this regard.
+The rationale being that for most applications, the case of returning `null` to mask errors and still properly handle this partial response is exceptional, and should be handled as such by manually defining these places where a schema could break in this regard.

 If you find yourself wanting this the other way around, there is a `defaultNull` option for the `GQLiteralSchema` which will make all fields nullable unless `nullable: false` is specified during field definition.